-- Our financial professionals may be compensated in one or more of the following ways: the amount of client assets that we service, the time and complexity required to meet client's needs, salary, or the revenue the firm earns from our advisory services or recommendations. - Our interests can conflict with your interests.
+- Our financial professionals may be compensated in one or more of the following ways: the amount of client assets that we service, the time and complexity required to meet client's needs, the product sold, product sales commissions or the revenue the firm earns from our advisory services or recommendations. - Our interests can conflict with your interests.
 We must tell you about them in a way you can understand, so that you can decide whether or not you to agree to them.